Omni Coliseum: Problems and replacement

-The Omni did not last nearly as long as many other arenas built during the same time period, in part because a number of its innovations did not work as intended.
+The Omni Coliseum did not last nearly as long as many other arenas built during the same time period, in part because a number of its innovations did not work as intended.
 Most seriously, its designers failed to reckon with Atlanta's humid subtropical climate, which specifically caused problems with the Cor-Ten exterior walls; the weathering steel never actually created the seal that had been envisioned and instead corroded to the point where holes large enough for a person to climb through began showing up along the perimeter of the building.
 In addition, the space frame roof of the building would often leak water as the designers did not anticipate the building settling into its foundation as quickly as it did.

 In the late 1980s and early 1990s, a growing number of NBA and NHL teams began to construct arenas with better amenities for their high-end customers to increase revenue.
 These amenities included luxury boxes, club seating, and massive club concourses.
 Some of these new arenas had as many as 200 luxury boxes.
 By comparison, the Omni had only 16 luxury boxes and no club level.
 It also became a disadvantage during Atlanta's explosive population growth.

 Although the Omni hosted many events, it lost more than its share due to the smaller capacity and lack of amenities compared to newer buildings in other cities.
 By the start of the 1990s, an effort began to build a replacement.
 A new arena would have likely been needed in any event due to the Omni's structural problems.
 This also stemmed from Ted Turner's desire to own an NHL franchise; the Flames had been sold to Canadian businessmen and relocated to Calgary, Alberta a decade earlier.
 The NHL determined the Omni was not suitable even as a temporary facility, and would only grant Atlanta an expansion team if Turner guaranteed a brand-new arena would be in place by the time the new team took the ice.

 Despite the arena's close proximity to the CNN Center, Georgia World Congress Center, and the Omni MARTA station, the Omni was imploded on July 26, 1997.
-Philips Arena (now State Farm Arena) was constructed in its place, and opened on September 18, 1999.
-The demolition of the Omni forced the Hawks to split their home games for the 1997–98 and 1998–99 seasons between the Alexander Memorial Coliseum at Georgia Tech (their first home in Atlanta), and the Georgia Dome.
+The demolition of the Omni forced the Hawks to split their home games for the 1997–98, and 1998–99 seasons between the Alexander Memorial Coliseum, and the Georgia Dome.
+The Philips Arena (now State Farm Arena) was constructed in its place, and opened on September 18, 1999.